emilyriehl/yoneda/src/simplicial-hott/08-covariant.md

 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
-	: Eq (representable-dhomFrom A a x y f u)
+	: Eq (dhomFrom-representable A a x y f u)
 		(∑ (d : hom A a y), (prod (hom2 A a x y u f d) (∑ (v : hom A a y), hom2 A a a y (id-arr A a) v d))) := RightCancel_Eq
-		(representable-dhomFrom A a x y f u)
+		(dhomFrom-representable A a x y f u)
 		(∑ (d : hom A a y), (prod (hom2 A a x y u f d) (∑ (v : hom A a y), hom2 A a a y (id-arr A a) v d))) (∑ (d : hom A a y), (∑ (v : hom A a y), prod (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) (representable-dhomFrom-hom2 A a x y f u)